Personalised treatment to meet your needs

 Living with advanced cancer

-Our multidisciplinary Lifehouse LivingRoom team can help you navigate the side effects of living with advanced cancer, helping to improve your well being and quality of life through a wide range of services.
+Our multidisciplinary team can help you navigate the side effects of living with advanced cancer.
+The Lifehouse LivingRoom offers supportive care and complementary therapies to improve your well-being and quality of life.

 Financial and legal issues